tailscale/terraform-provider-tailscale/docs/resources/acl.md

 - `acl` (String) The JSON-based policy that defines which devices and users are allowed to connect in your network

+### Optional

+- `overwrite_existing_content` (Boolean) If true, will skip requirement to import acl before allowing changes.
+Be careful, can cause ACL to be overwritten

 ### Read-Only

 - `id` (String) The ID of this resource.